nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 ## Not Using TLS

-* SSH tunnel (Jump hosts etc.) - terminate and re-establish ssh; tcp/ip; does not use TLS.
+* SSH tunnel (Jump Hosts etc.) - terminate and re-establish ssh; tcp/ip; does not use TLS.

 * IPSEC tunnel (Router control plane etc.) - terminates IPSEC tunnel and forwards encapsulated traffic; ip; does not use TLS.